 Other Birds at Windy Gap / Ngong Ping Area

-This month, the Windy Gap / Ngong Ping area has proved good for sightings of Bonelli’s Eagle, a scarce bird in Hong Kong.
+Also in April 2022, the Windy Gap / Ngong Ping area proved good for sightings of Bonelli’s Eagle, a scarce bird in Hong Kong.
 Maybe just one individual; not sure.
 Also Crested Serpent Eagle, with perhaps some migrants and a seemingly territorial male.
 White-bellied Sea-Eagle seen too; also Crested Goshawk displaying, and a Besra apparently migrating past.

 An Osprey and three Eastern Buzzards have also passed by.
 These are among migratory raptors that reach the Philippines for winter, and as they occurred along with Grey-faced Buzzard and Chinese Sparrowhawk movements, at a time when it is not easy to find either species on Lantau, they too just may have travelled from Luzon.
 Maybe.